The code is superficially correct and will often pass initial

 Why this is not a dependency array problem

-and recreate the callback on every render.
-That does not solve the
+array and recreate the callback on every render.
+That does not solve

-underlying issue.
-External systems (sockets, timers, event emitters)
+the underlying issue.
+External systems (sockets, timers, event

-do not participate in React’s render lifecycle.
-Re-subscribing on
+emitters) do not participate in React’s render lifecycle.

-missed cleanup, and unnecessary churn.
-This is a lifetime boundary
+duplicated listeners, missed cleanup, and unnecessary churn.
+This is

 #